ntwalibas/blog/_posts/2024-03-08-introduction-to-quantum-designs.md

 Quantum designs are but another tool we use to solve some of the many challenging problems we encounter in quantum computing;
-in our instance to get around the cost of gate (process) tomography.
+in our instance to get around the cost of gate (set|process) tomography.

 The reader is encouraged to explore other areas where they are used, and an instance is finding the expressibility of a quantum circuit